bijancamp/candy-store-api/README.md

 ## Setup

-Clone or download [this sample's repository](https://github.com/Azure-Samples/fastapi-on-azure-functions/), and open the `fastapi-on-azure-functions` folder in Visual Studio Code or your preferred editor (if you're using the Azure CLI).
+Clone or download [this sample's repository](https://github.com/bijancamp/candy-store-api/), and open the `candy-store-api` folder in Visual Studio Code or your preferred editor (if you're using the Azure CLI).

-## Using FastAPI Framework in an Azure Function App
+## Using FastAPI Framework in an Azure Function App for a Candy Store API

-The code in the sample folder has already been updated to support use of the FastAPI.
-Let's walk through the changed files.
+The code in the sample folder implements an API for a candy store via FastAPI.
+Let's walk through the files.

 The `requirements.txt` file has an additional dependency of the `fastapi` module: